 South Carolina Nursing Home Neglect Attorneys Committed To Fighting For Justice

-At McGowan, Hood & Felder, LLC, nursing home neglect cases are among the most complicated cases that our attorneys in SC handle.
+At McGowan, Hood, Felder & Phillips, LLC, nursing home neglect cases are among the most complicated cases that our attorneys in SC handle.
 What makes nursing home neglect cases so difficult is they often involve people who are already in need of care due to their age, physical well-being or emotional state.
 As a result, signs of neglect are sometimes dismissed as simply a matter of old age or declining health.

 That’s why it’s critical you contact us if you suspect your loved one is a victim of nursing home neglect.
 Our South Carolina nursing home abuse and neglect lawyers are familiar with many common nursing home neglect injuries.
 Whether it’s bed sores or malnutrition or dehydration, we know what evidence to look for and how to build a rock-solid case.